 In terms of hotels and accommodations, Fairbanks will be slightly higher as there aren’t as many options.
 Food costs are about the same or slightly higher in Fairbanks simply due to its location so far north compared to Anchorage.

-What About Northern Lights?
+What About the Northern Lights?
 Where Should I Go?

 Fairbanks is much further north than Anchorage and has less light pollution.
 Your chances of seeing a stunning aurora show are best around Fairbanks.
 Chena Hot Springs and the Borealis Base Camp are popular spots, and there are many private tour options as well.